-At Emerald, we are committed to equality, diversity and inclusion and are focused on creating a balanced workforce which reflects the customers and communities we work with.
+At Emerald, we are committed to equality, diversity and inclusion and are focussed on creating a balanced

 We are passionate about equal opportunities and the fair treatment of our global workforce.
 We value difference and diversity and our aim is to provide an inclusive working environment for our current and future people, where difference and individuality is valued, encouraged, recognised and celebrated.

-Ensuring we are an inclusive and attractive employer of choice for people with disabilities and long term health conditions is really important to us, and we aim to provide policies, procedures and ways of working that support this.
+Ensuring we are an inclusive and attractive employer of choice for people with disabilities and long-term health conditions is really important to us, and we aim to provide policies, procedures and ways of working which support this.
+The following sections of this report outline what we are currently doing to achieve this aim, and we are excited about the further steps we are planning for the immediate future.

 Our disability narrative